-No hazardous values were identified within RDCK Electoral Area E's WUI, but it was noted in the 2023 RDCK Community Risk Assessment that hazardous materials are transported by truck and train throughout the area (Highway 6, Highway 3A and CN rail corridor).
-Accidental ignitions from train tracks and equipment are a fire risk.
-Vegetation management practices along the rail lines has the ability to exacerbate a fire hazard if deciduous and/or coniferous vegetation and cured grasses are being brushed and left in accumulations beside the tracks.
-This presents more of a concern where the vegetation on private properties adjacent to the tracks has a coniferous component or cured grass, which are able to support fast spreading fires.
-This is of special concern in the communities of Harrop and Procter, where the rail corridor runs directly adjacent to homes and property.
-Recommendations associated with industry stakeholders are discussed in Section 5.5.
+No hazardous values were identified within EA-F's WUI, but it was noted in the 2023 RDCK Community Risk Assessment that hazardous materials are transported by truck and train throughout the area (Highway 6 and Highway 3A).
+It is also very likely that both industrial and hobby farms store gas, oil, and/or fertilizer.

+Accidental ignitions from train tracks and equipment are also a fire risk.
+Vegetation management practices along rail lines has the ability to exacerbate a fire hazard if deciduous and/or coniferous vegetation and cured grasses are being brushed and left in accumulations beside the tracks.
+This presents more of a concern where the vegetation on private properties adjacent to the tracks has a coniferous component or cured grass, which can support fast spreading fires.
+This is of special concern in the communities west of Nelson (Taghum, Beasley, and Bonnington), where the rail corridor runs along the Kootenay River shoreline adjacent to homes and property.
+Recommendations associated with industry stakeholders are discussed in Section 5.5).